 Stop Flushing Money Down the Toilet: Go Low-Flow

-This May Also Interest You: 6 Common Reasons Why Your Toilet Won't Flush
+This May Also Interest You: 3 Reasons Your Toilet Is Running — and How to Fix It

 What Is a Low-Flow Toilet?